catamphetamine/webpack-isomorphic-tools/README.md

       // Webpack_isomorphic_tools_plugin.url_loader_parser
       //  (for use with url-loader or file-loader)
       //  require() will return file URL
+      //  (is equal to the default parser, i.e. no parser)
       //
       // Webpack_isomorphic_tools_plugin.css_loader_parser
       //  (for use with css-loader when not using "modules" feature)